hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+The `sensitive_labels` block supports:

+* `auth_token` -
+  (Optional)
+  An authorization token for a notification channel.
+Channel types that support this field include: slack

+* `password` -
+  (Optional)
+  An password for a notification channel.
+Channel types that support this field include: webhook_basicauth

+* `service_key` -
+  (Optional)
+  An servicekey token for a notification channel.
+Channel types that support this field include: pagerduty

 ## Attributes Reference